qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-Apply to the :guilabel:`protected_areas` layer a green transparent fill color with outline looking like this:
+Apply a green transparent fill color to the :guilabel:`protected_areas` layer, and change the outline to look like this:

 .. image:: img/marker_line_preview.png
    :align: center